-We know that the COVID-19 pandemic is affecting each market, project and community in unique ways.
+We know that the COVID-19 pandemic has affected each market, project and community in unique ways.
 Regardless of what those impacts may be, we provide specialized engineering, design and planning expertise to help our clients define a clear path forward during these uncertain times.

-The air transportation industry is certain to experience a shift as airports seek ways to reduce passenger congestion and risk of exposure, both at security checkpoints and throughout the terminal.
+The air transportation industry is experiencing a shift as airports seek ways to reduce passenger congestion and risk of exposure, both at security checkpoints and throughout the terminal.
 Whether it’s implementing biometric and touchless technologies, reworking the layout of existing airports, or rethinking passenger flow, our aviation expertise can help address specific needs while enhancing passenger experience.
 See our aviation work.

 There are several challenges facing the healthcare industry—from modifying or expanding existing hospitals to increase capacity, through establishing safer patient access, to developing external testing and triage centers.
 In addition to applying our industry knowledge to meet these needs, we also provide services geared toward adapting non-clinical spaces to serve as patient care centers.
 Learn more about our Healthcare practice.

-States are beginning to reopen the economy, and their success will rest on the ability of businesses and industries to protect employees from possible infection.
-We can help develop return-to-office strategies that include temporary adjustments to workplaces to accommodate social distancing, the conceptualizing of new spaces that align with the needs of a remote workforce, and due diligence reports for real estate purchases as companies rethink their work environments.
+The success of states’ economies rests on the ability of businesses and industries to protect employees from possible infection.
+We can help develop return-to-office strategies that include temporary adjustments to workplaces to accommodate social distancing, conceptualizing new spaces that align with the needs of a remote workforce, and due diligence reports for real estate purchases as companies rethink their work environments.
 Learn more about our Workplace services.